LostBeard/WebMParser/README.md

 To fix the duration in a WebM file, WebM parser reads the Timecode information from Clusters and SimpleBlocks and adds a Segment > Info > Duration element with the new duration.

-Example of how to add Duration info if not found in a webm stream.
+Example of how to add Duration info if not found in a the WebM stream.
 ```cs
 using var inputStream = new FileStream(inputFile, FileMode.Open, FileAccess.Read, FileShare.Read);

 var webm = new WebMStreamParser(inputStream);